Skip to main content

 How To Do Workflow Visualization

-The step-by-step process of visualizing a workflow involves understanding the current state of your workflow, mapping it out, analyzing the data, and implementing improvements.
+The process of visualizing a workflow involves understanding the current state of your workflow, mapping it out, analyzing the data, and implementing improvements.

 1. Identify The Scope of The Workflow